fmidev/smartmet-workstation/README.md

 3. Now in Github, go to tags page https://github.com/fmidev/smartmet-workstation/tags
 4. Open newly created tag
 5. Press "Edit tag"
-6. Fill in release informations: Title: 5.12.16.0 and Description (if you want): ???
+6. Fill in release informations: Title: 5.12.16.0 and Description (if you want): For example add info about 3rd party binaries
-7. If there is changes in 3rd party binaries you have to add new zip file for that
+7. If there is changes in 3rd party binaries you have to add a new zip file that contains them.
 8. Finally press Publish release.

 # SmartMet-workstation 3rd party binary utilities guide